x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/view-and-manage-a-call-answering-rule.md

 Get-UMCallAnsweringRule-Mailbox tonysmith | Format-List
 ```

 This example displays the properties of the call answering rule `MyUMCallAnsweringRule`.

 ```
 Get-UMCallAnsweringRule -Identity MyUMCallAnsweringRule
 ```

-### Use the Shell to configure a call answering rule
+### Use Exchange Online PowerShell to configure a call answering rule

 You can configure or change a call answering rule that's stored in a user's mailbox.
 You can specify the following conditions: